-- E. The second-level fair value measurement item applies the observable input values of recent transaction price and offer data of GreTai Securities Market, to serve as the foundation of evaluating fair values. - F. There was no change between Level 1 and Level 2 fair value measurements in 2021 and 2020.
+- E. The second-level fair value measurement item applies the observable input values of recent transaction price and offer data of GreTai Securities Market, to serve as the foundation of evaluating fair values. - F. The emerging stocks of Brightek Optoelectronics Co., Ltd., measured at Level 2 fair value, became TWSE-listed in January 2022, and were reclassified as a financial asset measured at Level 1 fair value.